binayakbartaula11/ImageGlitch/docs/README.md

 # 🎨 ImageGlitch Documentation

 Welcome to the comprehensive documentation for ImageGlitch - an AI-powered image manipulation suite that combines advanced background removal with real-time creative effects.
+This documentation covers all aspects of installation, usage, deployment, and development.

 ## 📚 Documentation Structure